 When used thoughtfully and effectively, learning technologies can promote student engagement, strengthen relationships, and make the learning experience more accessible to a wider audience.
 Our consultants can help you learn more about specific tools for teaching and identify which technologies can support your teaching and learning needs.

 Canvas is a flexible learning management system that allows instructors to organize their courses, communicate with students, deliver content, create assessments (quizzes, assignments, etc), and structure interactive and participatory learning.
-In fall of 2016 all course sites will be created in Canvas and there will be no new course sites in CTools.

 Our consultants can help you: